Quantum sets: Introduction

 Thus, we want to define a quantum family of proper graph colorings, indexed by a quantum set $\X$, to be a function $F\: `G \times \X \To `T$ such that the inverse images of each color under the functions $F(g_1, \,\cdot \,)$ and $F(g_2, \, \cdot\,)$ are disjoint, for each adjacent pair of vertices $g_1$ and $g_2$.
 We explain what this should mean.
 The quantum set $`G$ is the quantum set canonically identified with the ordinary set $G$; it has a one-dimensional atom for each element of $G$ (section \ref{section 2}).
-The notation $`G \times \X$ refers to the Cartesian product of quantum sets (definition \ref{B}).
-The morphism $F$ should be a function (definition \ref{J}, section \ref{section 3}).
-The notation $F(g_1, \, \cdot \,)$ refers to the function $F_{g_1} = F \circ ( `\mathrm{cst}_{g_1} \times I_\X) \: \X \To `T$ (definition \ref{E}), where $\mathrm{cst}_{g_1}$ is just the ordinary constant function with value $g_1$; likewise for the notation $F(g_2, \, \cdot \,)$.
+The notation $`G \times \X$ refers to the Cartesian product of quantum sets (Definition \ref{B}).
+The morphism $F$ should be a function (Definition \ref{J}, section \ref{section 3}).
+The notation $F(g_1, \, \cdot \,)$ refers to the function $F_{g_1} = F \circ ( `g_1 \times I_\X) \: \X \To `T$ (Definition \ref{E}), where the symbol $g_1$ is also being used to denote the ordinary function $ \{\ast\} \To G$ with value $g_1$; likewise for the notation $F(g_2, \, \cdot \,)$.
+The quantum set $`\{\ast\}$ is a unit for the monoidal product $\times$.

 For each color $t \in T$, let us write $\{t\}_T$ for that singleton considered as a predicate on $T$, that is, as a subset of $T$.
-It is canonically identified with a predicate $`\{t\}_T$ on the quantum set $`T$ (definition \ref{qur}).
-Taking inverse images, we obtain two predicates $F_{g_1}^\star(`\{t\}_T)$ and $F_{g_2}^\star(`\{t\}_T)$ (definition \ref{image}).
-We ask that these two predicates be disjoint (definition \ref{qur}) .
+It is canonically identified with a predicate $`\{t\}_T$ on the quantum set $`T$ (Definition \ref{qur}).
+Taking inverse images, we obtain two predicates $F_{g_1}^\star(`\{t\}_T)$ and $F_{g_2}^\star(`\{t\}_T)$ on $\X$ (Definition \ref{image}).
+We ask that these two predicates be disjoint (Definition \ref{qur}).